Narayana-Rao/polsartools/docs/paper/paper.md

 <!-- The demand for processing tools increases with the increasing number of ***Synthetic Aperture Radar (SAR)*** satellite missions and datasets.
 However, to process SAR data, a minimal number of free tools are available ([PolSARpro](https://earth.esa.int/web/polsarpro/home), [SNAP](https://step.esa.int/main/toolboxes/snap/)) that consolidate all necessary pre-processing steps.
 Bearing this in mind, there is a need to develop specific tools for the remote sensing user community to derive polarimetric descriptors like vegetation indices and decomposition parameters.
 With current  -->
 PolSAR tools QGIS plugin [@bhogapurapu2021polsar]

+Native python for easy usability on cloud-based workflows, like jupyter notebooks; also useful as a teaching/demonstrating tutorial of polrimetric SAR applications;

 The functionalities can be boradly catogerized into Processing & Analysis.
 Processing functions genrate several SAR polarimetric parameters in a raster format while analysis functions genrates plots and quick looks from the PolSAR data.
 A schematic processing flow is presented in Figure \autoref{fig:flowchart}.

+A typical polarimetric SAR data processing workflow e following steps;
+1) load data and extract polarimetric matrix (Scattering matrix, [S], Covariance matrix, [⟨C⟩] or Coherence matrix [⟨T⟩]);
+2) A [⟨C⟩] or [⟨T⟩], in general requires multi-looking (spatial averaging)
+3) Optinal speckle filtering
+4) Computing derived polarimetric paramters (decomposition parameters or other descriptors)
+5) Analysis of the derived parameters

+polsartools currently supports several SAR sensors including spaceborne and airborne sensors.

 ![Schematic of core processing flow of polsartools package \label{fig:flowchart}](figures/flowchart.png){width=60%}